 If you have seen our quick guide to caring for butterfly bush you know that Buddleia should be planted in full sun to ensure the best growth habit and the largest number of flowers.
 Most buddleia are tall and need to be placed at the back of a bed but there are some dwarf buddleia that will look good at the front of the border or as edging plants.
 Buddleia should be sited near a window, along a path, or close to a patio or porch where you can appreciate the scent the wonderfully fragrant blossoms during the summer months.
 In addition, they are quite tolerant of urban pollution which makes them well-suited to city landscapes and roadside plantings.

-Buddleia davidii is cold hardy to zone 5 which makes it suitable for most gardeners in the United States.
-However, hybrids that have been bred with other Buddleia species may be less cold tolerant, as some of the other wild species are only hardy to zone 7 or 8.
+Butterfly bushes are cold hardy to zone 5 which makes it suitable for most gardeners in the United States.
+However, hybrids that have been bred with other buddleia species may be less cold tolerant, as some of the other wild species are only hardy to zone 7 or 8.
 Near the edge of their hardiness range, they will die back to the ground in the winter and act more like herbaceous perennials.
 Buddleia are tough plants that can tolerate lean and alkaline soils.
 They look best in a well drained average garden soil with a pH of 5.5 to 7.0 but can tolerate an alkaline pH up to 8.5.
 Buddleia do not like poorly drained soils and will rot.
 Clay soils are best when amended with organic material or when the bed is raised up above the surrounding grade.
 Nor are they heavy feeders, so a good, nutritionally balanced soil with adequate organic amendments will suffice.